 If the plan provides for payments to any class of creditors over a period of time which is longer than one hundred eighty (180) days from the date of confirmation, the plan proponent shall execute an instrument evidencing the indebtedness and deliver such instrument to each creditor or other party interest.
 Such instrument shall provide for payment of the amount due under the plan upon the terms set forth in the plan.
 Delivery of instruments shall be deemed commencement of distribution under the plan for purposes of closing the estate pursuant to 11 U.S.C. § 1101(c).
 Such instruments shall be delivered to creditors in each class within thirty (30) days after all objections to claims in that class have been resolved or, if there are no objections to claims in any class, then within sixty (60) days after the entry of an Order of Confirmation.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to the applicable Administrative Order, forms, and the Local Rules Links page that provides links to various Official Forms, Local Forms, and orders.

 2020 Amendment